getodk/xforms-spec/_sections/20-instance.md

 | attribute     | description
 |---------------|------------
 | `id`          | on the childnode of the primary instance: This is the unique ID at which the form is identified by the server that publishes the Form and receives data submissions.
-For more information see [this Form List Specification](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI). \[required\]
+For more information see [the OpenRosa Form List API](https://docs.getodk.org/openrosa-form-list/). \[required\]
 | `orx:version` | on the childnode of the primary instance in the _http://openrosa.org/xforms/_ namespace: Form version which can contain any string value.
 Like [meta nodes](#metadata) this information is used as a _processing cue_ for the server receiving the submission.
 | `odk:prefix` | on the childnode of the primary instance in the _http://opendatakit.org/xforms_ namespace: optional string prefix which is included at the beginning of the [compact representation](#compact-record-representation-(for-sms))
 | `odk:delimiter` | on the childnode of the primary instance in the _http://opendatakit.org/xforms_ namespace: optional string delimiter which is used to separate prefix, tags and values in the [compact representation](#compact-record-representation-(for-sms))